LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 	% 100 random tests passed, 0 discarded
 	% starting seed: seed(3172,9814,20125)
 	yes

+Still, after verifying the bug fix, is also a good idea to re-run the tests using the sequence seed instead as bug fixes sometimes cause regressions elsewhere.

 When retesting using the `logtalk_tester` automation script, the starting seed can be set using the `-r` option.
 For example: